jagadeesh9500/Ex.No.6/README.md

         ],
         "status": random.choice(["Operational", "Maintenance_Needed"])
     }

-2. AI Tools IntegrationTwo different AI models are used for processing:Hugging Face Transformers: A pre-trained sentiment analysis model is used to classify each alert (e.g., as NEGATIVE or POSITIVE).OpenAI GPT: A large language model is used to provide a high-level summary of all alerts combined.from transformers import pipeline import openai
+2. AI Tools Integration

+Two different AI models are used for processing:

+Hugging Face Transformers: A pre-trained sentiment analysis model is used to classify each alert (e.g., as NEGATIVE or POSITIVE).

+OpenAI GPT: A large language model is used to provide a high-level summary of all alerts combined.

+from transformers import pipeline import openai

 # Hugging Face Sentiment Analysis